 The best women's running shoes can ensure your feet are adequately supported and protected as you exercise.
 Whether you have just started jogging recently or are about to participate in your next race, wearing the best running shoes for women is essential to avoid injuring your feet.

-This guide focuses on the best running shoes for women specifically, but we also have a guide to the best running shoes in general, which covers men's and unisex options.
+This guide focuses on the best running shoes for women, but we also have a guide to the best running shoes in general, covering men's and unisex options.
 If you're going off-road, you might also want to check out our best trail running shoes roundup.

 We also have a guide on how to clean running shoes and what running shoe mistakes to avoid to spare yourself from discomfort and injury later on.
 More and more people are getting into running at the moment.
-As well as being an activity that can take place outside and in a socially distanced way, it's also one of the best exercises to help you get fit when you're unfit.
+As well as being an activity that can take place outside and socially distanced, it's also one of the best exercises to help you get fit when you're unfit.

 Best women's running shoes to buy right now